MrE8065/MyDotfiles/README.md

   ./install.sh
 ```

+> [!IMPORTANT]
-After the installation is done, take a look to the [after installation](#after-installation) recommendations to adjust important values to your computer screen.
+> After the installation is done, take a look to the [after installation](#after-installation) recommendations to adjust important adjustments.

 <a id="what-will-change"></a>